bruce28/Zolag_Archive/README.md

 ### Buddha Code

 All of the files on this site are text files (utf-8 font needed) in various markup languages.
-Some have published in print form under the imprint of Zolag.
+Some are published in print  under the imprint of Zolag.
 The extension indicates the markup language e.g:

 ```